 Are you interested in bringing your church services to a larger audience?
 Wondering if you have the right set up to stream your church service online?
 If so, you’re not alone!
 In recent years, many congregations and other houses of worship have begun streaming their services online through live streaming solutions.

 If you are interested in leveraging cutting-edge technology at an affordable price, read on to learn how to stream your church service online.
-From the basics of streaming technology to necessary equipment and tech support, we’ve got your covered.
+From the basics of streaming technology to necessary equipment and tech support, we’ve got you covered.

 Now, let’s start with a look at the basics of live streaming.

 How Live Streaming Works

 In general, live streaming involves a camera, an internet-connected computer, an online video platform, and a few other pieces of equipment.
 It’s similar to how television works.
-So, instead of watching your broadcast on a TV, viewers with internet access anywhere around the world can watch your broadcast on a computer, tablet, smartphone, or other internet-connected device.
+So, instead of watching your broadcast on a TV, viewers with internet access anywhere around the world can watch your broadcast on a computer, tablet, smartphone, or another internet-connected device.

 In the past, broadcast technology was highly expensive and technical.
 In fact, it required a huge budget and a large staff to handle.

 However, those days are behind us now.
-Thanks to ubiquitous high-speed internet connections and the rapid advance of computer technology, the power of (live) broadcasting is now available to much broader and more global audiences.
+Thanks to ubiquitous high-speed internet connections and the rapid advance of computer technology, the power of (live) broadcasting are now available to much broader and more global audiences.